bytronaviation/node-skybook-events-handler/readme.md

 #Node Skybook Event Handler
-This simple node service accepts incoming json messages - such as sector sign off, and saves them to ta .JSON file.
+This simple node service accepts incoming json messages - such as sector sign off, and saves them to a .JSON file.